-- Assessed the reasonableness of the provision matrix applied by the Group in their measurement of ECL for trade receivables; - Reviewed the appropriateness of the bases of the Group for determining the loss rates, with reference to also the historical payment trends of its customers in the past 3 financial years analysed by past due dates, adjusted for the Group's outlook of the macroeconomic environment and conditions in which its customers operate in, and considered the subsequent receipts, where applicable; - Reviewed outstanding debts as at year-end, differentiated in two streams, namely major customers and long outstanding debts exceeding credit terms granted with reference to ageing profile; - Evaluated the assumptions used by the management in assessing the adequacy of impairment allowances for individually assessed trade receivables; - Compared the management's assumptions for both collective and individual impairment allowances to externally available industry, financial and economic data and our own assessments in relation to key inputs, including background checks on the corresponding customers' financial standing and researched for any adverse news relating to these customers' operations or financial positions; and - Reviewed the completeness and appropriateness of corresponding disclosures made in the financial statements.
+- Assessed the reasonableness of the provision matrix applied by the Group in their measurement of ECL for trade receivables; - Reviewed the appropriateness of the bases of the Group for determining the loss rates, with reference to also the historical payment trends of its customers in the past 3 financial years analysed by past due dates, adjusted for the Group's outlook of the macro-economic environment and conditions in which its customers operate in, and considered the subsequent receipts, where applicable.
+In the review, we also considered specifically the management's assessment of current and potential impact of COVID-19 on the recoverability of these trade receivables; - Reviewed outstanding debts as at year-end, differentiated in two streams, namely major customers and long outstanding debts exceeding credit terms granted with reference to ageing profile; - Evaluated the assumptions used by management in assessing the adequacy of impairment allowances for individually assessed trade receivables; - Compared the management's assumptions for both collective and individual impairment allowances to our own assessments in relation to key inputs, including background checks on the corresponding customers' financial standing and researched for any adverse news relating to these customers' operations or financial positions; and - Reviewed the completeness and appropriateness of corresponding disclosures made in the financial statements.